How to Make a Sticky Menu in WordPress

-After selecting the sticky menu type from the dropdown, a set of customization options will open.
+After selecting “Sticky” from the dropdown, a set of customization options will open.

 Again, the settings might vary depending on the theme.

 You can also set the sticky menu just for one or more individual pages, and not for your entire website.
 This is done in the individual page options.
-Just go to the page you’d like to set a sticky menu for and set the Header Behavior according to your preference.
+Just go to the page you’d like to set it up for and set the Header Behavior according to your preference.

 How to Add a Sticky Menu Using a Plugin

-If your theme does not come with sticky menu functionality, and you’re not a developer and/or don’t know how to code a sticky header, then your best options is to use a plugin.
+If your theme does not come with sticky menu functionality, and you’re not a developer and/or don’t know how to use CSS to add a sticky header, then your best option is to use a plugin.